What is Shoplifting?

 notice this and scans only the large item.
 After Mary pays and leaves,

 she notices the items were not paid for.
-Should Mary fear getting into
+Once Mary realizes those were

-by the cashier, she should return to the store immediately and pay for
+overlooked by the cashier, she should return to the store immediately

-the items.
-This clearly appears to be a mistake and would be a defense
+This clearly appears to be a mistake and would be a defense to a shoplifting

-to a shoplifting charge if Mary was prosecuted for shoplifting.
-What if
+charge if Mary was prosecuted for shoplifting.
+What if the security cameras

-Example: Joe is carrying an item he intended to pay for, but then absent-mindedly
+is carrying an item he intended to pay for, but absent-mindedly walked

-walked past the cash register and went outside to take a phone call.
-To
+past the cash register and went outside to take a phone call.
+To a Loss

-were no videos or witness statements stating that Joe was concealing merchandise
+If there were no videos or witness statements stating that Joe was concealing

-in his clothing or in another shopping bag then Joe would have a reasonable
+merchandise in his clothing or in another shopping bag, Joe would have

 Possible Legal Defenses